 “Each and every person deals with uncertainty in planning for his or her financial future.
 The next market crash could come, their life partner could die, they could win the lottery — it’s not a traditional versus nontraditional family matter, it’s an everyone matter,” Stanley said.

-Oftentimes the best way to deal with that uncertainty is to work with an advisor to create a financial plan that accounts for all possible outcomes, good and bad.
+Oftentimes the best way to deal with that uncertainty is to work with a financial professional to create a financial plan that accounts for all possible outcomes, good and bad.

 Calculator: Setting financial goals